 Release Window – Microsoft has dedicated every second Tuesday of every month to patch fixing day.
 So, on every second Tuesday or as Microsoft likes to call it – a Patch Tuesday Update a cumulative update window is shared by the company.
 For the feature updates, Microsoft has marked two dates on the calendar – spring and fall of each year which means April and October are months to update your system for new features and fixes.

 Availability – The cumulative updates will be available to download on Windows Update and Microsoft Update Catalog which you can log in from your computer system for quick security updates.
 Users who are waiting up for the Microsoft feature updates can use Windows Update and Windows 10 ISO to add new features to their old operating system.

 Download Size – As cumulative updates are introduced by Microsoft every month so the download size of these updates is relatively low for around 150 MB.
-However, in feature updates, Microsoft covers the entire operating system and adds new features while retiring some old ones so basic download size of feature update is going to big for a minimum 2 GB.
+However, in feature updates, Microsoft covers the entire operating system and adds new features while retiring some old ones so the basic download size of feature updates is going to big for a minimum of 2 GB.

 Feature updates are bigger in size than quality updates.
 The download size can be close to 3GB for the 64-bit or 2GB for the 32-bit version.
 Or even close to 4GB for the 64-bit version or 3GB for the 32-bit version when using an installation media.

 Defer Window – For cumulative updates, defer windows period could be around 7 to 35 days whereas for feature updates it will be around 18 to 30 months.